Cookery Club

 Homeschooling Cookery Club

-Over the course of the year, there will be three types of recipes healthy, treats and 50/50 foods.
-There will be more healthy recipes and less treats and a few 50/50 recipes.
-These will need to be kept in your evidence folder under Design and Technology to show the Education Welfare Officer.
-Alternatively, you can make up your own cookery folder and by the end of the year you will have a fabulous individual cookery book of your very own.
+Across the year, you will cook three types of recipes: healthy foods, treats, and 50/50 foods.
+There will be more healthy recipes, fewer treats, and only a small number of 50/50 recipes.
+You should keep these recipes in your evidence folder under Design and Technology to show the Education Welfare Officer.
+You can also make your own cookery folder, and by the end of the year you will have your own personal recipe book.

 Exercise For Free